airizzuto/portfolio-webpage/README.md

 ## Changes

-- Fixes to background opacity gradient
+- Refactor to content structure.
-- Project images updated

 ---